 Unlike in “Game of Thrones” you will love Pryce.
 That’s what makes a great actor.
 Being so good at his job that you despise him as one character, but love him as another.
 Netflix is truly carving a niche with a growing catalogue of originals based on true events.

 P.S.
-These Netflix Original films of 2019 are not listed in order of preference.
-And are strictly based on what we were opportuned to see.
+These Netflix Original films of 2019 are not listed in order of preference and is strictly based on what the writer was opportuned to see.